Assassin's Creed III: The Tyranny of King Washington

 Assassin's Creed III: The Tyranny of King Washington is a downloadable content (DLC) expansion pack developed and published by Ubisoft for the 2012 action-adventure video game Assassin's Creed III.
-Set in 1783, it follows the main playable character of Assassin's Creed III, Ratonhnaké:ton / Connor, as he awakens in what appears to be an alternate reality where the events of the main game involving him have never happened.
+Set after the events of the base game, it follows its main playable character, Ratonhnhaké:ton / Connor, as he awakens in what appears to be an alternate reality where the game's events involving him have never happened.
 He is tasked to find and defeat a fictionalized version of George Washington, who is empowered but mentally corrupted by an otherworldly artifact.
-After crowning himself King of the newly-founded United States of America, Washington began to enslave the population of the American frontier and massacre those who resist his tyranny.
+After crowning himself King of the newly founded United States of America, Washington began to enslave the population of the American frontier and massacre those who resist his tyranny.
 Connor gains new mystical abilities over the course of the pack's narrative as he attempts to stop Washington and return to his original timeline.

 The Tyranny of King Washington is the first major post-launch DLC pack for Assassin's Creed III.
 It consists of three episodes: The Infamy, The Betrayal and The Redemption, which were released periodically from February to April 2013 on various platforms.
 All three episodes are included as part of a 2019 compilation titled Assassin's Creed III Remastered, which collects remastered versions of Assassin's Creed III and all related content.
 Each of the DLC episodes were met with mixed reviews from video game publications.

 Gameplay

 The Tyranny of King Washington is a downloadable content (DLC) pack for the 2012 video game Assassin's Creed III.
 It consists of a single-player narrative campaign which is separated into three episodic installments.
-Players assume the role of Ratonhnaké:ton (also known by his adopted English name, Connor), a half-British, half-Mohawk member of the Brotherhood of Assassins.
-While The Tyranny of King Washington features a continuation of the gameplay elements from the base game, Connor never had the opportunity to become an Assassin in this continuity.
-Instead, he gains new mystical powers in each episodic instalment which are themed after his Mohawk cultural heritage: the "Power of the Bear" for strength, the "Power of the Eagle" for speed, the "Power of the Wolf" for stealth.
-Other abilities include "Warpaint" which enhance the aforementioned abilities, and "Alpha of the Pack" which summons astral wolves to assist in battle.
+Players assume the role of Ratonhnhaké:ton (also known by his adopted English name, Connor), a half-British, half-Mohawk member of the Brotherhood of Assassins.
+While the DLC features a continuation of the gameplay elements from the base game, Connor never had the opportunity to become an Assassin in this continuity.
+Instead, he gains new mystical powers in each episodic installment which are themed after his Mohawk cultural heritage: the "Power of the Wolf" for stealth, allowing Connor to temporarily turn invisible; the "Power of the Eagle" for speed, which allows him to turn into an eagle for short flights; and the "Power of the Bear" for strength, which produces a devastating shockwave to knock back all nearby enemies.
+Connor also has access to a fourth ability called "Alpha of the Pack" which summons astral wolves to assist in battle.